MicrosoftDocs/entra-docs/docs/identity/conditional-access/howto-conditional-access-policy-authentication-strength-external.md

 1. Under **Target resources** > **Cloud apps**, under **Include** or **Exclude**, select any applications you want to include in or exclude from the authentication strength requirements.
 1. Under **Access controls** > **Grant**:
    1. Choose **Grant access**.
-   1. Select **Require authentication strength**, and then select the built-in or custom authentication strength from the list.
+   1. Select **Require authentication strength**, then select the built-in or custom authentication strength from the list.

    ![Screenshot showing where to select an authentication strength.](media/howto-conditional-access-policy-authentication-strength-external/select-authentication-strength.png)